-Sometimes this cancer is found during a routine gynecologic checkup in those with no symptoms.
+Sometimes, this cancer is found during a routine gynecologic checkup even if you don’t have symptoms.

 Vaginal cancer may be found unexpectedly during a yearly pelvic exam or Pap smear.
-As part of every pelvic exam, your doctor will insert a gloved finger into your vagina while pressing down on your abdomen.
-He or she is looking for unusual growths, pain, and tenderness.
+As part of every pelvic exam, your doctor will insert a gloved finger into your vagina while pressing down on your abdomen to look for unusual growths, pain, and tenderness.

-If your doctor suspects you may have cancer, he or she may take a biopsy (a small sample of tissue) from your vagina to see if cancer cells are present.
+If your doctor suspects you have cancer, they may take a biopsy, which is a small sample of tissue, from your vagina to see if cancer cells are present.
 Your doctor may also order a vaginoscopy.
-The endoscope (small microscope) used in this procedure will allow your doctor to examine your vagina in greater detail.
-CT scans and MRIs of the area are often given as well.
+The endoscope, or small microscope, used in this procedure will allow your doctor to examine your vagina in greater detail.
+CT scans and MRIs of the area may also be performed.

-Once your doctor diagnoses vaginal cancer, your cancer will be staged.
-The staging system classifies cancers based on their spread in the body.
-According to the Mayo Clinic, the stages of vaginal cancer include (Mayo, 2010):
+If your doctor diagnoses vaginal cancer, they’ll determine its stage.
+The staging system classifies cancers based on how far they’ve spread in your body.
+According to the Mayo Clinic, the following are the stages of vaginal cancer:

-- Stage I: limited to the vaginal wall
+- Stage 1 vaginal cancer is limited to the vaginal wall.

-- Stage II: spread to tissue next to the vagina
+- Stage 2 vaginal cancer has spread to tissue next to the vagina.

-- Stage III: spread to lymph nodes in the area, the pelvis, or both
+- Stage 3 vaginal cancer has spread to the lymph nodes in the area, the pelvis, or both.

-- Stage IVA: spread to lymph nodes in the area and the bladder, rectum, or pelvis
+- Stage 4A vaginal cancer has spread to the lymph nodes in the area and the bladder, rectum, or pelvis.

-- Stage IVB: spread to other areas in the body
+- Stage 4B vaginal cancer has spread to other areas of the body.

-Your doctor will order a CT scan or MRI.
-He or she will want to view your surrounding organs to see if the cancer has spread.
+Your doctor will order a CT scan or MRI to view your surrounding organs and to see if the cancer has spread.

 Like other cancers, vaginal cancer is treated based on type, location, and stage.
 One or more treatments may be used, including surgery, radiation, or chemotherapy.

-Surgery is the most common treatment, regardless of the stage of the cancer, according to the UCSF Medical Center (UCSF, 2012).
+Surgery is the most common treatment, regardless of the stage of the cancer, according to the UCSF Medical Center.
 Laser surgery or a simple excision may be done.
-In more severe cases, the vagina or other organs to which the cancer has spread are removed.
+If you have a more severe case, your surgeon may need to remove the vagina or organs to which the cancer has spread.

 Radiation therapy uses high-energy rays to kill cancer cells.
 External radiation uses a machine outside the body to aim rays at the affected area.
 Internal radiation involves placing radioactive tubes or pellets into the cancerous tissues or area.

-Chemotherapy uses drugs to kill cancer cells.
+Chemotherapy involves using drugs to kill cancer cells.
 Depending on the specific drug, it may be administered intravenously or orally.
 The drug can then travel throughout your body, attempting to kill any cancer that has spread to distant organs.

-A cancer diagnosis can be scary, and cancer treatment can be both physically and emotionally trying.
-You don’t have to go through it alone.
-A support group, counselor, or your treatment team can help you cope with any problems and feel less alone.
+Having cancer and undergoing treatment for it can be both physically and emotionally trying, but you don’t have experience it alone.
+A support group, counselor, or your treatment team can help you cope with any problems and help you feel less alone.

-On its website, The American Cancer Society (ACS) lists a number of organizations that can provide support to those with vaginal cancer (ACS, 2012).
-These include:
+The American Cancer Society (ACS) website lists a number of organizations that can provide support to those with vaginal cancer.